dexplo/dataframe_image/README.md

                 )
 ```

-The new file(s) will be saved in the same directory where the notebook resides. dataframe_image will automatically find the location of chrome on Windows, macOS, and Linux.
-Set the `to` parameter to `'md'` to convert to markdown.
+By default, the new file(s) will be saved in the same directory where the notebook resides.

-## Download directly from a notebook

-You can download your pdf/markdown file by navigating to the File -> Download as -> PDF - DataFrame as Image

-## Command line tool
+Do not run this command within the same notebook that is being converted.

+### From the Command Line

 The command line tool `dataframe_image` will be available upon installation with the same options as the `convert` function from above.

+> The command line tool is experimental as of now.
+Use dataframe_image as a library to ensure

 ```bash
 dataframe_image --to=pdf "my notebook with dataframes.ipynb"
 ```

+## Finding Google Chrome

+You must have Google Chrome installed in order for dataframe_image to work.
+The path to Chrome will automatically be found.
+If Chrome is not in a standard location, set it with the `chrome_path` parameter.

-## Publish to Medium
+## Publish to Medium (upcoming)

 You can publish your notebooks as Medium blog posts by installing the [`jupyter_to_medium`](https://github.com/dexplot/jupyter_to_medium) package which first converts your notebook to markdown using `dataframe_image`.